 I'll be waiting for you in the next video.

 Caption 56, Marika spiega I segni dello Zodiaco - Part 1Play Caption

 This lesson is based on the premise that you basically know how to form the plural of nouns.
 To help you get caught up, very generally, if a noun ends in "o," it's usually masculine and the plural usually will end in "i."
 If it ends in "e," the plural will also likely end in "i", and if a singular noun ends in "a," (usually feminine), the plural will most likely end in "e."
 To learn more, check out Daniela's lessons about plurals here and here.

 There are, of course, exceptions to the rule.
 In two different videos this week, we find unconventional plurals, one of which is well worth knowing, and one that you likely won't run into every day.

 In one video, Arianna goes to Lucca.
 She learns that Lucca still has its ancient walls: le mura.
 The singular is il muro (the wall).

-The walls have a whole path on top that you can do.
+The walls have a path on top that you can go on,

 To help you remember the name for "wall," in Italian, think of a mural, which is a piece of art, like a painting or enlarged photograph, right on a wall.
 Or think of "intramural" — within the walls of a school or institution.